THE EMOTIONAL INTENSITY METER

 How to take a break during conversations at home when either partner is getting flooded.

-c) The couple should then part and go to separate places where they can no longer see or hear each other, such as separate rooms in the house or one person outside while the other remains inside, etc.;
+c) The couple need to then part and go to separate places where they can no longer see or hear each other, such as separate rooms in the house or one person outside while the other remains inside, etc.;

-d) During the break, each partner should do something self-soothing that takes their minds off the discussion with their partner, such as reading a book, listening to some music, taking a walk, going for a run, etc. It's important that the partners do not think of how they can next respond, as that will only keep them flooded;
+d) During the break, each partner can do something self-soothing that takes their mind off the discussion with their partner, such as reading a book, listening to some music, taking a walk, going for a run, etc. The partners mustn’t think of how they can next respond, as that will only keep them flooded;

-e) They should return to talk together at the time they designated earlier.
-If one is not yet calm, she or she should still return, but then ask for a specified additional amount of time in order to fully calm down;
+e) They can return to talk together when they are designated earlier.
+If one is not yet calm, she or she can still return but then ask for a specified additional amount of time to calm down fully;

 f) After returning to one another in a calmer state, the couple may resume their conversation.